zenstruck/foundry/README.md

 The factories can be used inside [DoctrineFixturesBundle](https://symfony.com/doc/master/bundles/DoctrineFixturesBundle/index.html) to load fixtures or inside your tests, [where it has even more features](#using-in-your-tests).

+Want to watch a screencast 🎥 about it?
+Check out https://symfonycasts.com/foundry

 ## Documentation

 1. [Installation](#installation)